 Proper storage of your dog’s dry kibble is also another way to keep it appealing.
 Once opened, any food can begin to go stale and become less enjoyable for your pet.
 We recommend that you purchase the bag size your dog will consume within about 4-6 weeks.
 Properly seal the food between feedings to reduce exposure.
 If your pet can’t eat an entire bag of food within the 4-6 weeks, we suggest repackaging the food into smaller well-sealed bags or containers and freezing it until it’s needed (just make sure to defrost it first!).

 If you’re still having issues trying to feed your dog their regular kibble or didn’t have any luck with a switch in ingredients, you might want to look further into the situation.
 Assess your pup’s eating habits thoroughly.
 If your dog gets excited to eat table scraps more than his dog food, try slowly cutting back on this habit.
 Dogs love human food, but not all human food is healthy for dogs.
 This is something to be cautious of when feeding from our forks.
 Another reason that your dog may be picky is because of an underlying medical issue.
 If your dog is acting unusual and begins to form picky eating habits, make sure to schedule a visit with your veterinarian to rule out any health issues.

-Trying unique protein options, finding proper ingredients, addressing any underlying issues, and adding various meal-enticing options to your pet’s dog food are all great ways to get your fussy eater back on track to eating their meal regularly.
+Trying unique protein options, finding proper ingredients, addressing any underlying issues, ensuring dog food is fresh & properly stored, and adding various meal-enticing options to your pet’s dog food are all great ways to get your fussy eater back on track to eating their meal regularly.
 As a pet owner, it’s important to stay consistent and not get frustrated when your dog won’t eat.
 With these tips, we hope you’ve found a way for your dog to eat their delicious food!